bitnami/charts/bitnami/dataplatform-bp2/README.md

 ### To 9.0.0

-This major adds annotation based discovery feature in wavefront to the chart
+This major adds annotation based discovery feature in wavefront and updates to newest versions of the exporter/emitter to the chart.

 ### To 8.0.0